Capitanian mass extinction event: Marine life

+The effects of the extinction event on marine vertebrates is enigmatic.
+There is no evidence of a diversity decline among bony fish, although a pronounced increase in body mass is documented among 'palaeopterygians' across the Guadalupian-Lopingian boundary.

 Biomarker evidence indicates red algae and photoautotrophic bacteria dominated marine microbial communities.
 Significant turnovers in microbial ecosystems occurred during the Capitanian mass extinction, though they were smaller in magnitude than those associated with the end-Permian extinction.

 Most of the marine victims of the extinction were either endemic species of epicontinental seas around Pangaea that died when the seas closed, or were dominant species of the Paleotethys Ocean.
 Evidence from marine deposits in Japan and Primorye suggests that mid-latitude marine life became affected earlier by the extinction event than marine organisms of the tropics.

 Whether and to what degree latitude affected the likelihood of taxa to go extinct remains disputed amongst palaeontologists.
 Whereas some studies conclude that the extinction event was a regional one limited to tropical areas, others suggest that there was little latitudinal variation in extinction patterns.
 A study examining foraminiferal extinctions in particular found that the Central and Western Palaeotethys experienced taxonomic losses of a lower magnitude than the Northern and Eastern Palaeotethys, which had the highest extinction magnitude.
 The same study found that Panthalassa's overall extinction magnitude was similar to that of the Central and Western Palaeotethys, but that it had a high magnitude of extinction of endemic taxa.

 This mass extinction marked the beginning of the transition between the Palaeozoic and Modern evolutionary faunas.
 The brachiopod-mollusc transition that characterised the broader shift from the Palaeozoic to Modern evolutionary faunas has been suggested to have had its roots in the Capitanian mass extinction event, although other research has concluded that this may be an illusion created by taphonomic bias in silicified fossil assemblages, with the transition beginning only in the aftermath of the more cataclysmic end-Permian extinction.
 After the Capitanian mass extinction, disaster taxa such as Earlandia and Diplosphaerina became abundant in what is now South China.
 The initial recovery of reefs consisted of non-metazoan reefs: algal bioherms and algal-sponge reef buildups.
 This initial recovery interval was followed by an interval of Tubiphytes-dominated reefs, which in turn was followed by a return of metazoan, sponge-dominated reefs.
 Overall, reef recovery took approximately 2.5 million years.